Hrithik06/react/5-Let's_get_Hooked/Hooks.md

 In React, two primary layers exist: the Data Layer and the UI Layer.
 The Data Layer manages data from APIs or databases and often contains logic related to data.
 Conversely, the UI Layer focuses on the user interface displayed to users and manages user interactions.
 As applications become increasingly configuration-driven and data-driven, there arises a need for synchronization between these layers.
 When data changes, the UI needs to reflect those changes promptly.
 The `useState` Hook bridges both layers, aiding in synchronizing them.

-A typical useState Hook accepts data, returns updated data, and a function used to update the data.
-Data can only be updated using this function and cannot be directly modified as with normal variables. useState can take any form of data string, array etc..
+A typical useState Hook accepts initial argument and returns an array, containing variable and a function to update that variable.
+Variable can only be updated using this function and cannot be directly modified as it is done with normal variables. useState can take any form of argument string, array etc..
 ```jsx
 //listOfRes is an array
   const [listOfRes, setListOfRes] = useState([]);